Hydrotherapy Physiotherapy | iPS Clinics in Bridgend, Cardiff, Carmarthen, Newport & Porthcawl Logo Phone Icon Call: 03456 252 252

 Is hydrotherapy suitable for everyone?

-Hydrotherapy is suitable for most individuals, including those with limited mobility or chronic pain.
-The warm water and low-impact nature of the exercises make it ideal for people recovering from surgery, injury, or dealing with musculoskeletal conditions.
+Hydrotherapy is suitable for most individuals, including those with catastrophic injuries.
+The warm water and low-impact nature of the exercises make it ideal for those recovering from surgery and injury.
 However, if you have certain medical conditions such as open wounds or infections, we advise discussing with your physiotherapist to determine if hydrotherapy is right for you.

 How long does a hydrotherapy session last?